versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/DataProducer.md

 #### dataProducer.on("transportclose", fn())
 {: #dataProducer-on-transportclose .code}

 Emitted when the transport this data producer belongs to is closed for whatever reason.
-The producer itself is also closed.
+The data producer itself is also closed.
 A ["dataproducerclose"](#dataConsumer-on-dataproducerclose) event is triggered in all its associated consumers.

 ```javascript
 dataProducer.on("transportclose", () =>